MLXIO

 The real question is blunt: what is early access worth if part of it is spent waiting on the install bar?

 This is where game launches increasingly resemble logistics events.
 File size, unlock timing, platform rules, and store configuration can shape the first hours as much as trailers or preorder bonuses.
-MLXIO has seen similar launch-window sensitivity across gaming coverage, from platform attention around Forza Horizon 6 to Steam-driven buyer behavior in Stranded Deep sale coverage.
+MLXIO has seen similar launch-window sensitivity across gaming coverage, from platform attention around Forza Horizon 6 to Steam-driven buyer behavior in Stranded Deep sale coverage, Edge of Eternity’s Steam sale, and Steam’s Divinity bundle deal.

 Steam and Xbox players face the sharpest delay if 007 First Light has a large install size